Here you can find answers to the questions we get asked most frequently.

 We are not homeowners, and are currently renting, but would still like to make improvements to our garden.
 Can you still help?

 Yes, we can still help.
 Whether you are a homeowner or a tenant doesn’t affect the design process.
-However, understandably, as a tenant one is less likely to invest into re-designing the garden, as there is inevitably no return of this investment.
+However, when it comes to the build, understandably, as a tenant one is less likely to want to invest into the garden in the same way that homeowners are happy to, as there is inevitably no return of this investment.

 I live in another Emirate/another GCC country.
 Can you travel to do our garden?